 Even if you hardly know anything about music, you know that Yamaha is a company that produces guitars- they’re just that famous.

-If you’re an advanced guitarist, I would suggest that you find a different classical guitar to look at.
+If you’re an advanced guitarist, I would suggest that you find a different traditional classic guitar to look at.
 On the other hand, if you’re a beginning musician, the Yamaha C40 is perfect for you.
-If you are an experienced musician looking for a quality guitar with a low price tag, look
+If you are an experienced musician looking for a quality guitar with a low price tag, look somewhere else.

 The Yamaha C40 isn’t professional level quality, but I’m completing this review at the point of view as someone who has never owned a guitar before.
 The Yamaha C40 is the perfect guitar for anyone who is on an incredibly tight budget and doesn’t want to invest big bucks into an instrument they’re not sure they’re going to continue playing.